-At this time of year, many children find it hard to resist collecting colorful leaves and the season’s last flowers when they walk in the woods or parks.
+At this time of year, many children find it hard to resist collecting colorful leaves and the season’s last flowers.
 Drying and pressing these treasures is a good way to preserve memories and learn some earth science along the way.

-Remind your kids only to collect windfall – it’s never a good idea to pick foliage.
-In most parks it’s illegal and so reinforcing the rules teaches youngsters to respect the natural spendor of Mother Nature.
+Remind your kids only to collect windfall –- it’s never a good idea to pick foliage.
+In most parks it’s illegal and so reinforcing the rules teaches youngsters to respect the natural splendor of Mother Nature.

 If you have a garden, you and the kids can make the rules.
 It’s fun to plan a backyard foraging trip!